 Damages are your losses caused by the accident and injury.
 Medical expenses and physical suffering contribute to the amount you could receive.
 The damages you could claim in Missouri include:

 When reviewing the evidence from any road defect case, the following details are essential:

 We emphasize the importance of client satisfaction.
 We believe in treating our clients like family.
-Our one-on-one approach ensures you received personalized care.
+Our one-on-one approach ensures you receive personalized care.
 We understand the steep road ahead and want to make the process as easy as possible for you.

 Our work earned us the highest AV rating in the Martindale-Hubbell directory.
 The legal organization includes lawyers who evaluate their peers and provide a rating based on their accomplishments.
 We also received recognition from various other organizations, including SuperLawyers and Million Dollar Advocates Forum.

-Our attorneys take all road defect cases on a contingency fee basis.
+Our St. Louis attorneys take all road defect crash cases on a contingency fee basis.
 That means you won’t have to pay any upfront fees or costs.
 We don’t get paid unless you get paid.
 While your case is ongoing, we won’t expect you to make payments for phone calls, office visits, or the collection of evidence.
 A percentage of your settlement gets taken out for our legal fees.
 If we don’t resolve your case, you won’t have to pay us.